aartivnkt/SACNAS_fun/README.md

 Here is the structure of some examples I included, and the code that goes with it:

+requirements.txt lists two very simple softwares that we need to install using pip install for the python code to run.

 In simple_example directory, there is a 1-line 1000G_example.csv input_file.
 The first exercise is to write a simple script that reads this input file into a dictionary, and creates a 'mean_allele_frequency' field, with the calculated mean allele frequency.
 The goal of this exercise is to go over some basic code structure and style that